wazuh/wazuh-documentation/source/amazon/services/supported-services/clb.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: A Classic Load Balancer makes routing decisions at either the transport layer or the application layer.
-Learn more about Amazon CLB in this section.
+  :description: Amazon CLB makes routing decisions at either the transport layer or the application layer.
+Learn how to use Amazon CLB with Wazuh in this section.

 .. _amazon_clb: